• Home

 5. Move Your Body

 Physical movement in the morning raises your core body temperature (which increases alertness), releases endorphins, and improves blood flow to the brain.
 This does not need to be a full workout.
 Options include 10 minutes of stretching or yoga, a 15-minute walk around the block, a short bodyweight circuit, or a full gym session.
 Getting your body out of the stationary state of sleep and into motion makes a real difference.
+A calm, well-lit space makes it easier to ease into movement — if you’re working on creating a warm and inviting atmosphere at home, that same environment can make your morning feel more intentional too.

 6. Eat a Nutritious Breakfast